Njakz12/MERN-docker/README.md

-# Containerizing a MERN Stack Application and Deploying using Docker Compose
+# Containerizing a MERN Stack Application and Deploying using Docker Containers

+IN this project we would containerize a MERN Stack app and create a network where the containers can communicate

 A MERN stack application is a full-stack JavaScript web application built using four key technologies: